Germans commemorate 'Night of Broken Glass' terror as antisemitism is on the rise again

 Up to 30,000 Jewish men were arrested, many of them taken to concentration camps, such as Dachau or Buchenwald.
 Hundreds more killed themselves or died as a result of mistreatment in the camps years before official mass deportations began.

-Kristallnacht was a turning point in the escalating persecution of Jews that eventually led to the murder of 6 million European Jews by the Nazis and their supporters during the Holocaust.
+Kristallnacht was a turning point in the escalating persecution of Jews that eventually led to the killings of 6 million European Jews by the Nazis and their supporters during the Holocaust.

 “I was there during Kristallnacht.
 I was in Vienna back then,” Holocaust survivor Herbert Traube said at an event marking the anniversary in Paris on Wednesday.